Friday, September 08, 2006

 A primer on RA 8972 or the Solo Parents’ Welfare Act of 2000

 Last March 19, I gave a 3-hour legal seminar for the single parents group of a PCEC-affiliated church in Quezon City.
-Known as the Single Parents For Christ (SPARC), the group is composed of some 20 to 30 women who are single parents for various reasons - widowhood, separation from their husbands, grandparents left to take care of grandkids as the parents are working abroad, etc. We had a fruitful afternoon discussing the essential provisions of the Family Code of the Philippines, RA 9262 or the Anti-Violence Against Women and their Children Act of 2004, and RA 8972 or the Solo Parents’ Welfare Act of 2000.
-If you’d like to know more about this group of dear ladies, please surf to their website http://pcecsparc.multiply.com.
+Known as the Single Parents For Christ (SPARC), the group is composed of some 20 to 30 women who are single parents for various reasons - widowhood, separation from their husbands, grandparents left to take care of grandkids as the parents are working abroad, etc.

 While browsing at the new OMF Lit bookstore in Boni Avenue in Mandaluyong, I saw a book entitled, if I remember correctly, “On Single Parenting” published by Zondervan, priced at around two hundred eighty pesos.
-Once I get a copy of the book, I will do a review on it in my Salt and Light weblog.
+Once I get a copy of the book, I will do a review on it in my Salt and Light blog.
 (You might also be interested in the video “Si Nanay Ay Si Tatay” available at House of Praise outlets.)
-Anyway, for now, below I have a primer on our country’s solo parents’ law.
+Anyway, for now, I have below a primer on our country’s solo parents’ law.

 What is our country’s law for single parents?

-Republic Act No. 8972 or the “Solo Parents' Welfare Act of 2000”is the Philippine law on single parents.
+Republic Act No. 8972 or the “Solo Parents' Welfare Act of 2000” is the Philippine law on single parents.
 It was promulgated on November 7, 2000.

 What is the policy of the State regarding solo parents?

 It is the policy of the State to promote the family as the foundation of the nation, strengthen its solidarity and ensure its total development.
-Towards this end, it shall develop a comprehensive program of services for solo parents and their children to be carried out by the Department of Social Welfare and Development (DSWD), the Department of Health (DOH), the Department of Education, Culture and Sports (DECS), the Department of the Interior and Local Government (DILG), the Commission on Higher Education (CHED), the Technical Education and Skills Development Authority (TESDA), the National Housing Authority (NHA), the Department of Labor and Employment (DOLE) and other related government and non-government agencies.
+Towards this end, it will develop a comprehensive program of services for solo parents and their children to be carried out by the Department of Social Welfare and Development (DSWD), the Department of Health (DOH), the Department of Education, Culture and Sports (DECS), the Department of the Interior and Local Government (DILG), the Commission on Higher Education (CHED), the Technical Education and Skills Development Authority (TESDA), the National Housing Authority (NHA), the Department of Labor and Employment (DOLE) and other related government and non-government agencies.
 (Sec.2, RA 8972)

 Who is considered under the law as a “solo parent”?